Outsourcing

 Validity: The measurement process must accurately test what it claims to measure, ensuring its claims are valid.

-But let’s back to precisely IT outstaffing metrics.
+But let’s back precisely to IT outstaffing metrics.
 They, too, serve as quantifiable measures designed to evaluate the effectiveness and efficiency of augmented staff within software development projects.
 These metrics act as quantifiable data points that provide insights into various aspects of your augmented team's performance.

 Are the augmented resources contributing effectively to project goals?